openPMD/openPMD-standard/CONTRIBUTING.md

 Update Cycle
 ------------

-New features are discussed and in-cooperated into the `draft` branch.
+New features are discussed and in-cooperated into `upcoming-*` branches.

-Upon agreement on a new version of the standard, a new update of the improvements in the `draft` branch is merged on top of the the `latest` branch and tagged with a new **official version number**.
+Upon agreement on a new version of the standard, a new update of the improvements in the according `upcoming` branch is merged on top of the `latest` branch and tagged with a new **official version number**.